Allergy Injection Clinic

-- The health center staff will fax request for new allergy vials and a copy of the most recent allergy schedule
+- A Health Services provider will fax a request for new allergy vials and a copy of the most recent allergy schedule

-- The health center will notify the student either by email of phone call once new allergy extracts and schedule are received
+- Health Services will notify the student via secure message and/or phone call once new serums and injection schedule are received